-Lear’s macaws are often mistaken for hyacinth macaws due to their similar vivid blue coloration.
-However, as mentioned, hyacinth macaws are much bigger.
+Lear’s macaws are mistaken for hyacinth macaws due to their similar vivid blue color.
+As mentioned, hyacinth macaws are much bigger.

 The yellow skin patches at the base of their beaks can identify Lear’s macaws.

-They crack hard nuts and seeds open with their large, strong beaks.
-Despite their large size and weight, they can fly at speeds up to 35 mph.
+Lear’s macaws crack hard nuts open with their large, strong beaks.
+Despite their large size and weight, they can reach speeds up to 35 mph.

-The military macaw gets its name from its green plumage, which looks like a military parade uniform.
+The military macaw derives its name from its green plumage, which looks like a military parade uniform.

-Spix macaws are a small blue macaw species reaching 22 inches on average, with a wingspan of 25 inches and a weight of 300 g, making them lightweight parrots.
+Spix macaws are a small blue macaw species reaching 22 inches, with a wingspan of 25 inches and a weight of 300 g, making them lightweight parrots.

 Males and females look the same, but males weigh 318 g, while females weigh 288 g.